Football at the 2017 Pacific Mini Games – Men's tournament: Officials

+A total of 6 Referees and 10 Assistants were selected for the tournament.

 Group stage

 The group stage fixtures were announced on 25 November 2017, with the games scheduled as a round-robin tournament.

 Awards

 The Golden Ball Award is awarded to the most outstanding player of the tournament.
 The Golden Glove Award is awarded to the best goalkeeper of the tournament.
 The Golden Boot Award is awarded to the top scorer of the tournament.
 The Fair Play Award is awarded to the team with the best disciplinary record at the tournament.